Athena Auto Protection

 What This Means for You

 You cannot be required to use the dealership for warranty work unless the warranty company pays for the towing and costs to get your vehicle there.
-Most extended warranties specifically allow you to use any ASE-certified repair facility.
+Most extended warranties specifically allow you to use any licensed repair facility.

 Dealership Service: Pros and Cons